negedng/negedng.github.io/_pages/about.md

   - /about.html
 ---

-Gergely Dániel Németh is a Machine Learning Engineer.
+Gergely Dániel Németh is a PhD student in Artificial Intelligence at the ELLIS Unit Alicante.
+His PhD topics are AI Ethics and Federated Learning.
+His supervisors are Nuria Oliver (ELLIS Alicante), Miguel Angel Lozano (University of Alicante) and Novi Quadrianto (University of Sussex).
 He holds a MSc degree in Advanced Computer Science from The University of Manchester and a BSc in Computer Science Engineering from Budapest University of Technology and Economics.
-He is actively looking for a PhD in Artificial Intelligence.
-In the maintime, he works as a Machine Learning Engineer and publish blog post in Towards Data Science about various projects related to the field.
 # Machine Learning Projects
 ## University projects
 ### Hyphenation using deep neural network